 Whether you hear temporary retail, flash retailing, pop-up store, or pop-up shop, it is all one and the same.
 Pop-up shops are taking over the retail world and rethinking traditional brick-and-mortar and big-box stores, but what exactly is a shop that pops up?

 Sighted as early as the 1990s in large urban cities such as Tokyo, London, Los Angeles and New York City, pop-up shops and pop-up retail are temporary retail spaces that sell merchandise of any kind.
 That’s right, just about every consumer product has been sold via a pop-up shop at one point in time.
 From art to fashion to tech gadgets and food, pop-ups are exciting because they create short-term stores that are just about as creative as they are engaging.
 And they come in all shapes and sizes.

-- Use: launch new product, generate awareness, move inventory, vet idea, increase ‘cool’ factor.
+- Use.
+Sell products, presence during holidays or events, launch new products, generate awareness, move inventory, test idea or location, increase ‘cool’ factor.

 What are the benefits of a pop-up shop?